Vinec (Mladá Boleslav District): History

+Demographics

+Transport

+The railway line Prague–Mladá Boleslav runs through the municipality, but there is no train station.

 Sights

 The Church of Saint Nicholas is one of the most important historic buildings in the region, protected as a national cultural monument.
 This Romanesque church was probably built in 1240, but its core dates from the 12th century.
 Several reconstructions and modifications were made, but in 1886 the church was cleaned of these reconstructions and its purely Romanesque character was restored.